promlptco/Opentopics-Bio-Inspired/REPORT.md

 ### 5.2 The AND Condition: Why Neither Mechanism Alone Suffices

 The Phase 5b control demonstrates that existential B alone (mult=1.15, scatter=8) yields a positive but weakened gradient (r = +0.050).
-The full reversal (r = +0.077) requires natal philopatry in addition.
+The full reversal (r = +0.079) requires natal philopatry in addition.
 This supports the AND-condition interpretation: both mechanisms must be active for Hamilton's rule to be robustly satisfied.

 The logic is as follows.
 Under high dispersal, infants die without care (existential B is real), but the mothers providing care are not systematically their own birth mothers — spatial mixing means that care events are distributed among mothers with low r to the recipient.
 The per-event Hamilton calculation remains rB − C < 0 for most events because effective r is diluted, just as in Phase 3.
 Adding natal philopatry ensures that the mothers proximate to a dying infant are statistically likely to be that infant's birth mother (r = 0.5), converting the majority of care events from foreign-lineage (r ≈ 0) to own-lineage (r = 0.5) interactions.
 With existential B, rB now substantially exceeds C for own-lineage events, producing positive selection.

-Neither condition alone is sufficient in this model:
+Neither condition alone achieves robust reversal in this model:
 - Existential B without philopatry: r = +0.050 (real but weak — effective r still diluted)
 - Philopatry without existential B: Phase 3 result would be expected (spatial clustering insufficient to overcome low-B regime at mult=1.0)